Skip to content

 Electric cracking is the new era in petrochemical production

 Olefins, like ethylene and propylene, are the main raw materials in the chemical industry, used primarily in the production of plastics.
-Today, olefins are produced with steam cracking, a highly-polluting process that involves the high-temperature pyrolysis of mostly hydrocarbon feedstock, diluted with steam, inside a cracking furnace.
+Today, olefins are produced with steam cracking, a highly-polluting process that involves the high-temperature pyrolysis of hydrocarbon feedstock, diluted with steam, inside a cracking furnace.

 Electric steam cracking enabled by RotoDynamic Reactor